adamforbes92/OpenHaldex-C6/README.md

 ![OpenHaldex-C6](/Images/BoardBottom.png)

 ### Nice to Haves
-The board supports broadcasting the Haldex output via.
-CAN - which allows pairing with the FIS controller to capture (and received) current and new modes.

 Flashing LED if there is an issue with writing CAN messages.

-Follow Brake/Handbrake signals (via. hard-wired signals).
-The Haldex controller can 'pass-through' the brake/handbrake signals to enable/disable the controller or they can be ignored so that it is always active.

 ### Shout Outs
 Massive thanks to Arwid Vasilev for re-designing the PCB!